Party on, Walter Benjamin: The Aura Is Dead, and We Killed It.

 Corona – Day 11 – It’s (a)Live

-So, yeah.
-I published the video.
-It’s not perfect and it’s definitely not where I want the show to end up but as a first effort, I’m quite happy.
-I need some time to find my footing and discover wit I ant the show to be.
-The first episode was definitely style over content.
-The next one needs to focus on content and I need to find my groove, I need to improvise more and find the show in editing.
+So, yeah, I published the video.
+It’s not perfect, and it’s definitely not where I want the show to end up, but as a first effort, I’m quite happy.
+I need some time to find my footing and figure out what I want the show to be.
+The first episode was definitely more style over content.
+For the next one, I’ll focus more on content, improvise more, and try to “find the show” in the editing process.

-The band was a great idea though.
-Makes it easier to cut and hide takes.
+The band was a great idea, though—it makes it easier to cut and hide takes.
 “Anonymous Reporting” stays as well.
-But here I’m am, talking about a show you haven’t watched yet.
-Please Enjoy.

 Ireland – Part 9 – Leaving on a … Ferry